50417/SLNet_Miner/README.md

 The table name where metadata is stored can be changed MathWorksRepoInfo.py and SimulinkRepoInfo.py file respectively.

 #### 2. Duplicate Finder
-Download [SLNET] and the duplicate projects.
+Download [SLNET-Corpus] and the duplicate projects.
 Extract it and update the location in duplicate_project.py
 ```sh
 $ python duplicate_project.py
 ```